Miss W or tasteach

 - Mrs Vazquez’s class used google slides to show off their avatars

 This was my very first Animoto created back in 2009.
 Look at the tools page above the header for other slideshow creators.

 Did you find a great avatar site not mentioned here?
 Leave me a comment mentioning the site so I can add it to the Symbaloo.

-Activity 4: Create a series of avatars to represent your family members.
+Activity 3: Create a series of avatars to represent your family members.
 Use different avatar websites depending upon the person’s interests.
-Write a post about your family and include the avatar for each person and explain how it represents that person.
+Write a post about your family and include the avatar for each person.

 Remember – be internet safe, no personal information.